uconneeb/eebcareer/schedule.md

 permalink: /schedule/
 ---

-We are meeting this semester (Fall 2023) on Mondays 3-4pm in Gant W416.
-Subscribe to [systematics listserv](/systseminar/listserv/) to receive emails containing connection information (or write to someone listed in [Contact Info](/systseminar/contact-info/)).
+We are meeting this semester (Fall 2023) on Tuesdays 3:45-5pm in the Bamford Room (TLS 171b).

 ### August 29